E. P. Foster: Philanthropy

 Foster's philanthropy extended to other civic projects as well.
 In 1921, Foster donated a building at Chestnut and Main Streets to the city to serve as a library and city hall.
 The building no longer functions as city hall, and library was expanded in 1959 with a new structure built in front of the original.
 The original structure remains, located behind the current E. P. Foster Library.
 Shortly after the opening of the new library and city hall, the City and County of Ventura celebrated "Foster Day" on September 5, 1921.

 As a further tribute to Foster, an elementary school on Ventura Avenue was named the "E. P. Foster School".
 Foster was the guest of honor at the cornerstone laying ceremony on January 3, 1930.
 The school continues to operate, and as of 2018, had 540 students from preschool to fifth grade.

 Foster's final major philanthropic effort was in the area of health care.
 By the late 1920s, Ventura's needs had outgrown the Elizabeth Bard Memorial Hospital, which was then known as Big Sisters Hospital.
 Foster led the effort to build the new hospital, donating farmland on the east side of the city and agreeing to pay any shortfall between the public donations and the construction costs projected at $250,000.
 Foster laid the cornerstone at a ceremony held on June 2, 1930.
 Foster's contribution to the cost of construction has been variously reported as $50,000 or $100,000.
 Originally known as the Hospital de Bueneaventura, the hospital was named the E. P. Foster Memorial Hospital after Foster died in 1932.
 In 1962, it was renamed Community Memorial Hospital.

 Family and death

 Foster and his wife Orpha had 10 children, four of whom died in infancy.
 Five daughters survived to adulthood: Orpha (referred to as Pearl), born 1875; Grace, born 1879; Edith, born 1881; Ida, born 1885; and Mildred, born 1892.
 A son, Eugene, died of pneumonia at age seven.

 Foster died in 1932 at age 83 at his home in Ventura.
 Orpha died in 1938.
-Both were buried at Ivy Lawn Memorial Park in Ventura.